 🍕 Food Tip: Hungry?
 Avoid the tourist traps directly outside the Trevi Fountain.
 Instead, walk 5 mins to the locals-approved Ristorante Sora Lucia and enjoy their delicious carbonara and tiramisù.

 10 min walk from Trevi Fountain

-From the Trevi Fountain, head on north on Via del Corso to make your way to the iconic Spanish Steps.
+From the Trevi Fountain, head on north on Via del Corso to make your way to the iconic Spanish Steps, one of the most famous landmarks in Rome.
 I recommend walking through Via del Corso because it’s the most important shopping street in the historic center.
 Lined with fashion stores and a few gelaterias, the atmosphere there is incredibly lively, making it a great place to people-watch as well.
 You’ll spot local teenagers walking arm in arm, and incredibly stylish people who’ll make the whole street feel like a runway!

 Once you reach the splendid Spanish Steps, take a moment to admire the Baroque-style Fontana della Barcaccia (“Fountain of the Leaky Boat”) at the foot of the square.
 This fountain was built to remember a particularly bad flood of the River Tiber in 1598 which left a boat behind in Piazza di Spagna once it ended.

 It’s definitely worth climbing up the 174 steps to the top of the steps, where you’ll be greeted by artists painting portraits as well as the beautiful Trinità dei Monti Church, which is absolutely worth checking out.
 The view from the top is also incredible, but make sure to stop mid-way at the first terrace during your climb — you’ll get an amazing view of Via dei Condotti, the fashion shopping hub of Rome!